paulf-999/dbt_code_generation_workflow/README.md

 The goal of these scripts is to accelerate dbt development through the use of code generation scripts.
 These scripts look to:

-### i.
-Automate the dbt Project Setup Process
+**Automate the dbt Project Setup Process**

-Designing the project to follow [dbt's recommended project structure](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview#guide-structure-overview) and implement best practices.
+As well as automating the dbt project setup, the project is designed to follow [dbt's recommended project structure](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview#guide-structure-overview) and implement best practices.
 Expand the menu below for more details.

 <details>